-Student outcomes at the end of full-time Study Programmes (and in the case of 19+ students, part time programmes) are good.
-Achievement rates are above national averages.
+Student outcomes at the end of full-time Study Programmes (and in the case of 19+ students, part-time programmes) are good with nearly all of the College's HE progressing students securing their first choice placement.
 Student progress against their starting points is good.
 Feedback from students and their families, and from employers, is positive.

-Student destinations are good, with around 70% of leavers progressing to Higher Education, and 98% leave the College for positive destinations.
-The College's curriculum meets employer needs and is aligned with the strategic ambitions of the local authority and both the Humber and Greater Lincolnshire Local Enterprise Partnerships.
+Student destinations are good, with around 64% of leavers progressing to Higher Education, and 99% leave the College for positive destinations.
+The College's curriculum meets employer needs and is aligned with the strategic ambitions of the local authority and both the Hull & East Yorkshire and Greater Lincolnshire Local Enterprise Partnerships.

-Student recruitment in September 2021 increased significantly compared to the previous year.
-This growth is expected to continue as the College is set to benefit from a significant increases in the Y11 population rom September 2022 onwards.
+Student recruitment in September 2022 increased significantly compared to the previous year.
+This growth is expected to continue as the College is set to benefit from a significant increases in the Y11 population from September 2022 onwards.
 An important element of forward planning is related to the capacity of the estate, which at present cannot cope with the likely pressures of the demographic upturn over the next five years.
 Recent amendments to the funding rate are very welcome and suggest that the College's medium term future is very strong indeed.